JohniUYS/laravel-PostalSearch/README.md

 ## TODO
 It should have a search box, once someone types in a postal (Only numbers) and presses the search button it should search for results and display then in a Model without reloading/redirecting.

+-Search Field - Ability to enter a Postal (should be numbers only) -Submit Button - Once Pressed Fetch all the values, and display the modal -Modal - Should be displayed with the appropriate values, The Modal is already in the code, but not yet populated with the right values